 There are five people on my street with cancer; is this a meaningful cluster?

 Not necessarily.
-Remember, cancer is very common, especially among older people, and each type of cancer has a different cause.
-By chance, a group of people on your block could have a number of different cancers, but it would not be a meaningful cluster.
+Cancer is very common, especially among older people, and each type of cancer may have a different cause.
+By chance, a group of people on your block could have a number of different cancers, but it may not be a meaningful cluster.

 How are cancer clusters investigated?

-When a cancer cluster is reported, the health department will first review the initial information provided.
-Based on this, most suspected clusters can be determined not to be true clusters, and no further investigation is needed.
+Based on this initial investigation, most suspected clusters can be determined not to be true clusters, and no further investigation is needed.
+Only when data point to an indication of a cluster or unusual pattern of cancer would an in-depth investigation may occur, to include technical assistance from the CDC and/or the Agency for Toxic Substances and Disease Registry (ATSDR).
 According to guidelines from the CDC, some factors that do not support the need for further investigation include:

 - Cancer cases within family members who are blood relatives (especially cancers known to be strongly genetically linked).